rbler1234/MMScan/README.md

 (3) GPT evaluator

-for question answering task, we alse provide GPT evaluator, which we think it's more reasonable to use.
+For question answering task, we alse provide GPT evaluator, which we think it's more reasonable to use.
 ```bash
     # whether to show the progress